MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ## Create jobs with literal inputs

 Pipeline component deployments can take literal inputs.
+For an example of a batch deployment that contains a basic pipeline, see [How to deploy pipelines with batch endpoints](how-to-use-batch-pipeline-deployments.md).

 The following example shows how to specify an input named `score_mode`, of type `string`, with a value of `append`:

 # [Azure CLI](#tab/cli)